Improving Landing Page Experience to Decrease Ad Costs

 This alignment of marketing to consumer behavior creates a seamless process from ad impression all the way to item checkout and is just one step to decreasing customer acquisition costs.

 A fast site versus a slow site could be the difference between a customer converting or simply going back to Google for a better experience.
 Google grades your landing page experience on this criteria, so a slow site speed will likely bring your landing page experience down to average or even below average.

-As Cole mentions in the above video, site speed is a little bit out of a generalist marketer's control and more in the hands of the webmaster.
+Site speed is a little bit out of a generalist marketer's control and more in the hands of the webmaster.
 But there are a few easy ways to start improving it if you have the right tools.